Now that you and your spouse have decided to end your marriage, you may be wondering how to get a divorce in Illinois without a lawyer.

 Maybe you're asking this question because you have a friend or family member who went through the divorce process in Illinois using lawyers.
 So you know how long it took and messy it was.
 And you want to avoid that happening to you.

 Or perhaps you and your spouse get along reasonably well and you want to keep things civil for the sake of your kids.
-You don't need Illinois divorce lawyers stirring the pot and creating disagreement where there wasn't any before.
+You don't need an Illinois divorce lawyer (or two) stirring the pot and creating disagreement where there wasn't any before.

 Or maybe you simply don’t want to waste money on a pricey divorce.
 Illinois lawyer retainers cost $3,500 to $10,000 per person and you've heard even a "straightforward" divorce process in Illinois using attorneys can cost $25,000 or more!

-The answer to the question, "How to get a divorce in Illinois without a lawyer," is to mediate your divorce by working with a highly skilled and professionally trained divorce mediator.
+The answer is to mediate your uncontested divorce by working with a highly skilled and professionally trained divorce mediator.

-At a very high level, here's how you can divorce in Illinois without a lawyer:
+At a very high level, here's how it works:

 First, you and your spouse both agree to mediate your divorce.
-Illinois divorce mediation will only be an option for you if both of you are willing to mediate.
+Mediating will only be an option for you if both of you are willing to do so.

 Once you've chosen a mediator and started the process, you will gather and provide your mediator with a series of financial documents, forms and worksheets commonly referred to as discovery.

-Over the course of 1 to 4 sessions, your divorce mediator will actively guide you and your spouse through a series of discussions and negotiations on all necessary issues (parenting time, child support, maintenance, property division, etc.) to peacefully and cost-effectively end your marriage.
+Over the course of 1 to 4 sessions, your divorce mediator will actively guide you and your spouse through a series of discussions and negotiations on all necessary issues (parental responsibility, child support, maintenance, marital asset and property division, etc.) to peacefully and cost-effectively end your marriage.

 As agreements are reached on these matters, your mediator will draft a document called a Memorandum of Understanding (MOU) memorializing them.

-When mediation is completed, you will file your divorce in one of four ways (two of the ways do not involve a lawyer).
+When mediation is completed, you will file your uncontested divorce paperwork in one of four ways (two of the ways do not involve a lawyer).

 What are The Benefits of Getting a Divorce in Illinois Without a Lawyer?